 The North Point Hideaway

-What you'll find: A tiny crescent of sand maybe 50 feet wide, surrounded by low coral cliffs.
-The water here is stupid clear - like, see-your-toes-at-shoulder-depth clear.
-Last time we were there, we had it to ourselves for three hours on a Saturday.
-THREE HOURS!
+What you'll find: a small crescent of sand, maybe 50 feet wide, sheltered by low coral.
+The water is clear enough to see your toes at shoulder depth.
+On a Saturday afternoon we had it to ourselves for hours.

 - Best at high tide - low tide exposes too much coral

-- Bring snorkel gear - baby reef sharks hang out here (totally harmless!)
+- Bring snorkel gear — small reef fish are reliable visitors

 Romora Bay Secret Spot